indico/indico/doc/guides/UserGuide/Protection.rst

 users accessing Indico from some given IPs (these IPs could be like 127.1 which means that every IP starting like this will be valid).

-If the Indico object is PRIVATE, this checking will not be applied.
+If the Indico object is RESTRICTED, this checking will not be applied.

 If it is INHERITING, it will have the same access protection as its